Reading

 We try to encourage a love of reading by holding book themed days and events both as individual classes and across the whole school, for example: World Book Day, National Poetry Day and Dress as a Word Day.
 We are developing links with Borehamwood Library and all children in Reception and Year 1 visit each year.
 We also encourage all pupils to participate in the National Libraries Summer Reading Challenge.
 Book Fairs are held annually to allow all children the chance to look at new books of all genres and hopefully purchase a new book of their own to take home.
 We take all opportunities to encourage children to have books at home, including distributing texts as we develop and refine our school and class library stock.
 We redeveloped our school library in spring 2024 to create a bright, spacious and exciting area for our children to read in.
 It truly is a space to be proud of.
 We refined and carefully selected the books on offer to ensure that we promote authors and a range of reading material to appeal to all pupils.
 We have focused particularly on ensuring that our book stock is diverse and representative of our school community.

-We endeavour to replenish and update the stock frequently and have created and Amazon Wishlist with books that we would love to include in our space!
+We endeavour to replenish and update the stock frequently and have created an Amazon Wishlist with books that we would love to include in our space!
 If you would like to contribute, you can view our list by clicking here.

-Guided Reading
+Reading Lessons

 Crucial elements to success are: